nbs-system/naxsi/nxapi/README.md

 `-i IPS, --ip-path=IPS`

-Given a list of ips (separatated by \n), finds matching events in database.
+Given a list of ips (separated by \n), finds matching events in database.

 `--tag`